 Manufacturing

-The term, “Lean operations” is well-known within the manufacturing space — the concept of “lean” originated in the auto industry.
-Manufacturing has gone through several major transformations (think Industrial Revolution), and companies often reflect on what is lean production in operations management in order to speed up lead times at lower costs.
+The term, “Lean operations” is well-known within the manufacturing space — the concept of “lean” originated in the auto industry in an effort to improve the production process.
+Manufacturing has gone through several major transformations (think Industrial Revolution), and companies often reflect on what is lean operations management in order to speed up lead times at lower costs.

-Lean operations management can reduce manufacturing waste by up to 35%.
-Holcim, a global producer of building materials, used a digital solution for lean communication and connected 1,500 mobile employees in one place.
-As a result, they saved $50,000 by eliminating the cost of printing their newsletter.
+Lean operations management can eliminate waste by up to 35%.
+Holcim, a global producer of building materials, used a digital solution for communication and connected 1,500 mobile employees in one place.
+As a result, this lean manufacturing strategy saved $50,000 by eliminating the cost of printing their newsletter.

 Hospitality